-Note: The key switch on the front of the PLC processor must be in the REM position.
+Note: The key switch on the front of the CompactLogix processor must be in the REM position.

-1 If you are not already online to the processor, open the Communications menu, and then choose Download.
-RSLogix will establish communication with the processor.
+- 1 If you are not already online to the processor, open the Communications menu, and then choose Download.
+RSLogix will establish communication with the processor. - When communication is established, RSLogix will open a confirmation dialog box.
+Click the Download button to transfer the sample program to the processor.